Todd Anderson

 At a glance

-Todd Anderson is one of those riders whose influence on BMX freestyle is much bigger than his documented trophy count.
-If you opened a copy of Freestylin' magazine anywhere between 1984 and 1988, there was a good chance you saw Todd Anderson in it.
+Open any copy of Freestylin' magazine between 1984 and 1988 and the odds were good you'd run into Todd Anderson.
 He was on the cover of Issue #3.
 He was on the cover of Freestylin' II: The Book in 1987.
-He was one of the core members of the legendary Camarillo ramp crew in Southern California, the backyard session that helped define mid-to-late 80s ramp riding before there was even a widely understood word for "street."
-And he was one of the people who pushed the look and the technique of modern freestyle tricks — the twisted lookback with feet on the crank arms, a shape and style that set a new standard.
+He was one of the core riders in the Camarillo ramp crew out in Southern California, the backyard session that quietly set the shape of mid-to-late 80s ramp riding before anybody had even settled on the word "street."
+And he was one of the guys pushing the look and the technique of modern freestyle — the twisted lookback with the feet planted on the crank arms, a shape and a style that moved the bar for everyone.
+His influence runs a lot deeper than his trophy count ever showed.

 He's also one of the underdocumented ones.
 Anderson isn't in the USA BMX Hall of Fame.
 He doesn't have a Wikipedia entry.
-His contest results aren't archived like the racers' results are.
-What he has instead is the cover photography of Windy Osborn, the shared memory of every freestyler who rode the Camarillo ramp, and the consistent testimony of his peers — Eddie Fiola, Martin Aparijo, Steve Emig, the entire Freestylin' magazine generation — that he was one of the riders who mattered.
+His contest results aren't archived the way the racers' results are.
+What he has instead is the cover photography of Windy Osborn, the shared memory of every freestyler who ever rode the Camarillo ramp, and the steady word of his peers — Eddie Fiola, Martin Aparijo, Steve Emig, the whole Freestylin' generation — that he was one of the riders who mattered.

 The Freestylin' Issue #3 cover

-The single most famous image of Todd Anderson's career is the cover of Freestylin' magazine Issue #3.
-The photograph was taken by Windy Osborn, the most important freestyle photographer of the era, in front of the SE Bikes office.
-The shot is Anderson mid-flight, blasting a one-footed tabletop over a convertible Volkswagen Beetle with a group of other BMX figures inside the car.
-The passengers varied in different tellings but included Perry Kramer, Dino Deluca, Toby Henderson, McGoo, and Fred Blood.
+The single most famous image of Todd's career is the cover of Freestylin' magazine Issue #3.
+Windy Osborn shot it — the most important freestyle photographer of the era — in front of the SE Bikes office.
+Todd's mid-flight, blasting a one-footed tabletop clean over a convertible Volkswagen Beetle with a carload of BMX figures inside.
+Who exactly was in the car shifts depending on who's telling it, but the names that come up are Perry Kramer, Dino Deluca, Toby Henderson, McGoo, and Fred Blood.

-For a certain generation of BMX kids — particularly anyone who subscribed to Freestylin' in its first year — that image is one of the defining visuals of the sport.
-It's a young Todd Anderson, SE Bikes sponsorship, jumping a Bug full of SE-era legends in front of the SE Bikes office.
-The SE connection matters here: Scot Breithaupt's SE Racing sponsored Anderson as a freestyler in the mid-80s, alongside Craig Grasso, Fred Blood, and Justin Bickel.
-SE is best remembered as a racing brand, but during freestyle's explosion in 1984–85, they also sponsored a small freestyle roster, and Anderson was one of the riders on it.
+For a certain generation of BMX kids — anybody who subscribed to Freestylin' in its first year — that image is one of the defining visuals of the whole sport.
+A young Todd Anderson, SE Bikes under him, jumping a Bug full of SE-era legends right in front of the SE Bikes office.
+The SE connection matters.
+Scot Breithaupt's SE Racing sponsored Todd as a freestyler in the mid-80s, right alongside Craig Grasso, Fred Blood, and Justin Bickel.
+People remember SE as a racing brand, and they're right — but when freestyle exploded in 1984–85, SE carried a small freestyle roster too, and Todd was on it.

-Steve Emig, who worked at Wizard Publications (publisher of Freestylin' and BMX Action) starting in August 1986, has called this photo one of his all-time favorites.
-He's publicly suggested recreating it decades later as a throwback shoot — Todd Anderson and SE Bikes have expressed interest.
+Steve Emig, who started at Wizard Publications (publisher of Freestylin' and BMX Action) in August 1986, has called this photo one of his all-time favorites.
+He's floated recreating it decades later as a throwback shoot — Todd Anderson and SE Bikes have both expressed interest.
 As of this writing, the shot is still just the original 1984 cover, which is probably the right answer.

 The twisted lookback and trick innovation

-By 1985, Anderson had moved from SE Bikes to Redline, and this is the era when his trick innovation became most visible.
-The image that traveled farthest internationally was a twisted lookback where Anderson had his feet planted on the crank arms, his front wheel hitting his shin, and his bars and frame both wrapped well past what anyone else was doing at the time.
+By 1985, Todd had moved from SE Bikes to Redline, and that's the era when his trick innovation really came into view.
+The image that traveled farthest was a twisted lookback — feet planted on the crank arms, front wheel hitting his shin, bars and frame both wrapped well past anything anyone else was doing.

-BMX writer and photographer John Povah described first encountering that photo in a magazine outside a mock 7-Eleven next to the Faze 7 BMX centre in Waltham Cross, UK:
+BMX writer and photographer John Povah described first running into that photo in a magazine outside a mock 7-Eleven next to the Faze 7 BMX centre in Waltham Cross, UK:

-That's how trick innovation actually propagated in the 80s: a kid in England picked up a magazine, saw a tweak no one else was doing, and then started trying to do it himself — which kids all over the world were also doing, based on the same photo.
-Anderson's version of the lookback didn't stay his version.
-Within a year or two it became the baseline everyone else had to match.
+That's how trick innovation actually spread in the 80s.
+A kid in England picks up a magazine, sees a tweak nobody else is doing, and goes out and starts trying it — same as kids all over the world working off that same photo.
+Todd's lookback didn't stay Todd's lookback.
+Inside a year or two it was the baseline everyone else had to match.

 The Freestylin' II: The Book cover (1987)

-In 1987, Wizard Publications released Freestylin' II: The Book — a comprehensive guide to freestyle techniques, tips, and the top pros of the era.
-The cover was another Windy Osborn photograph, and the subject was Todd Anderson on his Redline.
-The book included technique breakdowns from Eddie Fiola, R.L.
+In 1987, Wizard Publications put out Freestylin' II: The Book — a full guide to freestyle techniques, tips, and the top pros of the day.
+The cover was another Windy Osborn photograph, and the rider on it was Todd Anderson on his Redline.
+The book ran technique breakdowns from Eddie Fiola, R.L.
 Osborn, Dizz Hicks, Ceppie Maes, Woody Itson, and a young Matt Hoffman — a who's-who of peak-era freestyle.
-Putting Anderson on the cover said something direct about where he sat in the freestyle landscape: not necessarily the biggest name in terms of titles, but one of the photogenic, style-defining riders the magazine wanted representing the book.
+Putting Todd on the cover said something plain about where he stood: maybe not the biggest name on titles, but one of the photogenic, style-defining riders the magazine wanted out front representing the book.

-Designer Kurt Smith (who made BMX Action look as good as it did) did the layout.
-The book, like the cover, has endured as a collector item.
+Designer Kurt Smith — the guy who made BMX Action look as sharp as it did — handled the layout.
+The book, like the cover, has held up as a collector item.

 The Camarillo ramp scene

-Southern California in the mid-to-late 1980s had several backyard ramps that mattered more than most contest venues.
+Southern California in the mid-to-late 1980s had a handful of backyard ramps that mattered more than most contest venues ever did.
 The Camarillo ramp was one of the most important.
-Anderson was a core member of that scene — the legendary sessions and the riders who built up the trick vocabulary there: Martin Aparijo, Craig Grasso, Ron Wilton, Brian Scurra, Doug Randazzo, Steve Broderson, and others who rotated through.
+Todd was a core member of that scene — the legendary sessions, and the riders who built up the trick vocabulary out there: Martin Aparijo, Craig Grasso, Ron Wilton, Brian Scurra, Doug Randazzo, Steve Broderson, and others who rotated through.

-Backyard ramp culture is an under-covered piece of BMX history because the sessions weren't contests and the results weren't tabulated anywhere.
-But the innovation that happened at ramps like Camarillo — the tricks, the style, the attitude — is what ended up defining how BMX freestyle looked in competition and in videos.
-Anderson was one of the riders whose trick development was happening at Camarillo before the magazines ever ran it as a cover story.
+Backyard ramp culture is an under-covered piece of BMX history, because the sessions weren't contests and nobody was tabulating results.
+But the innovation that came out of ramps like Camarillo — the tricks, the style, the attitude — is exactly what ended up defining how BMX freestyle looked in competition and on video.
+Todd was one of the riders whose trick development was already happening at Camarillo before the magazines ever ran it as a cover story.

 AFA contests, tours, and General Bikes

-Anderson competed on the AFA (American Freestyle Association) Masters Series circuit — the dominant freestyle contest series of the era, founded out of Bob Morales and Eddie Fiola's earlier ASPA.
-Video footage from the 1985 AFA Masters Series contest in Huntington Beach shows Anderson competing in the 17-and-over Expert category, running the kind of ramp-heavy routine that defined the era.
+Todd competed on the AFA (American Freestyle Association) Masters Series circuit — the dominant freestyle contest series of the era, grown out of Bob Morales and Eddie Fiola's earlier ASPA.
+Video footage from the 1985 AFA Masters Series contest in Huntington Beach shows Todd riding in the 17-and-over Expert category, running the kind of ramp-heavy routine that defined the time.

-After his Redline period, Anderson moved to General Bikes.
-General was a brand with an unusual arc in BMX: a smaller, independent operation that produced bikes, sponsored a modest roster of riders, and then pivoted out of the bike business.
-The General sponsorship put Anderson on factory-rider tour duty, where a significant chunk of his riding life in that era actually happened.
+After Redline, Todd moved to General Bikes.
+General had an odd arc in BMX: a smaller, independent shop that built bikes, sponsored a modest roster, then pivoted out of the bike business entirely.
+The General deal put Todd on factory-rider tour duty, and a real chunk of his riding life in that stretch happened out on the road.

-Anderson also toured extensively with Eddie Fiola under the Vans banner, as part of the shoe brand's sustained investment in BMX freestyle through the late 80s and early 90s.
-Vans would later employ several BMX figures (including Todd Lyons, Steve Veltman, and others) in team-manager and promotional roles.
-The Vans tours with Anderson and Fiola are remembered as a particularly tight pairing of ramp pros on the road.
+He also toured a lot with Eddie Fiola under the Vans banner, part of the shoe brand's long investment in BMX freestyle through the late 80s and into the 90s.
+Vans would later put a number of BMX figures (Todd Lyons, Steve Veltman, and others) into team-manager and promotional roles.
+The Vans tours with Todd and Eddie are remembered as one of the tightest pairings of ramp pros on the road.

-He also competed in the 2-Hip contest series — Ron Wilkerson's King of Vert (KOV) and Meet the Street events, the two alternative contest series that ran alongside the AFA and eventually became more influential than the AFA itself.
-The 2-Hip series is where the late-80s generation of vert riders, including Mat Hoffman, Dave Voelker, Brian Blyther, and Dominguez, made their reputations.
-Anderson was part of that scene.
+He competed in the 2-Hip series too — Ron Wilkerson's King of Vert (KOV) and Meet the Street events, the two alternative contest series that ran next to the AFA and eventually outgrew it in influence.
+The 2-Hip series is where the late-80s vert generation — Mat Hoffman, Dave Voelker, Brian Blyther, Dominguez — made their names.
+Todd was part of that scene.

 The session history and still dabbling today

-Anderson's name appears in dozens of first-person accounts of Southern California riding sessions from the late 80s through the early 90s.
-Photographer and rider Steve Emig documented a 1990 session at Martin Aparijo's house where Anderson, Aparijo, and Jess Dyrenforth were already riding when Keith Treanor and John Povah arrived.
-That specific memory — four pros plus a teenage unknown, all sessioning a 6-and-a-half foot under-vert ramp in a backyard — captures how freestyle actually worked at the peak: rolling crews, private ramps, and riders who knew each other's style from hundreds of sessions no one else was watching.
+Todd's name turns up in dozens of first-person accounts of Southern California riding sessions from the late 80s into the early 90s.
+Photographer and rider Steve Emig documented a 1990 session at Martin Aparijo's house where Todd, Aparijo, and Jess Dyrenforth were already riding when Keith Treanor and John Povah showed up.
+That one memory — four pros plus a teenage unknown, all sessioning a 6-and-a-half foot under-vert ramp in a backyard — captures how freestyle actually worked at its peak: rolling crews, private ramps, riders who knew each other's style from hundreds of sessions nobody else ever saw.

-Anderson still rides.
-He's been a regular presence at BMX reunion events, including the 2019 Birth of the Freestyle Movement book signing party in San Diego, where he appeared with Eddie Fiola, Mike Dominguez, Brian Blyther, Rich Sigur, R.L.
+Todd still rides.
+He's been a regular at BMX reunion events, including the 2019 Birth of the Freestyle Movement book signing party in San Diego, where he turned up with Eddie Fiola, Mike Dominguez, Brian Blyther, Rich Sigur, R.L.
 Osborn, and Martin Aparijo.
 He was there, as the Block Bikes Blog put it, "representing the Camarillo Ramp crew."
-That's a role that doesn't come with a trophy, but it's the right one: the person who keeps the memory of a particular scene alive by showing up.
+That role doesn't come with a trophy — but it's the right one.
+The guy who keeps the memory of a scene alive by showing up.

 Media appearances and legacy

-Anderson appeared in several BMX instructional and promotional videos of the era, including the 101 Freestyle Tricks video, BMX Plus! productions, and the Woodward camp-related Ride Like A Man.
-He also appeared in Steve Emig's self-produced 1990 video The Ultimate Weekend, one of the first rider-made BMX videos, alongside Josh White, Martin Aparijo, Woody Itson, Gary Laurent, Chris Moeller, Dave Clymer, Dave Cullinan, and Keith Treanor.
+Todd showed up in a number of BMX instructional and promotional videos of the era — the 101 Freestyle Tricks video, BMX Plus! productions, and the Woodward camp-related Ride Like A Man.
+He's also in Steve Emig's self-produced 1990 video The Ultimate Weekend, one of the first rider-made BMX videos, alongside Josh White, Martin Aparijo, Woody Itson, Gary Laurent, Chris Moeller, Dave Clymer, Dave Cullinan, and Keith Treanor.

-In 2024, Anderson was the subject of a full-length interview on the Union Tapes Podcast (Episode 25), covering his entire journey from seeing freestyle at a race meet as a kid through SE Bikes, Redline, General, Vans tours with Fiola, 2-Hip events, and his current life.
-It's probably the most comprehensive single interview about his career in one place.
-The podcast notes also document the long list of riders he shared sessions, contests, and tours with — a who's-who of late-80s and 90s freestyle that reads as a direct evidence of the circle he was in.
+In 2024, Todd was the subject of a full-length interview on the Union Tapes Podcast (Episode 25), running his whole journey from seeing freestyle at a race meet as a kid, through SE Bikes, Redline, General, the Vans tours with Fiola, the 2-Hip events, and his life now.
+It's probably the most complete single interview about his career anywhere.
+The podcast notes also lay out the long list of riders he shared sessions, contests, and tours with — a who's-who of late-80s and 90s freestyle that reads as direct evidence of the circle he was in.

 What we don't know about Todd Anderson